 Tip #6: Your negotiation skills will get better with practice

 We hope you find these negotiation tips handy!
-But if you’re still not comfortable to practice your skills out with a client, we created some templates to help you handle difficult conversations.
 The key is to try it out until it gets easier.
 But applying without a clue where to start, won’t ever make you want to try at all.
 These templates help you do just that.
 Even beyond the negotiation stage, some of these scripts cover:

 - The right way to say NO to a client